hotwax/oms-documentation/Journeys/Email integration/Ready to pickup email.md

-# Integration guidelines for OMS and Marketing Automation Platforms: Ready to Pickup Communication
+# Integration guidelines for OMS and Marketing Automation Platforms: Ready for pickup email notification

 ## Overview
-This document provides integration guidelines for sending 'Ready to Pickup' notifications from the Order Management System (OMS) to the Marketing Automation Platform.
-The 'Ready to Pickup' notification is triggered when a BOPIS order is packed and ready for customer pickup at the store.
-This integration enhances the customer experience and reduces manual efforts."
+These guidelines detail the integration process between the Order Management System (OMS) and the Marketing Automation Platform, enabling the automated delivery of 'Ready to Pickup' email notifications to customers.
+These notifications are triggered when store staff pack the items in a shipment and indicate their readiness for pickup using either HotWax Commerce's BOPIS fulfillment app or Plug and Play APIs.
+This integration ensures timely communication, notifying customers to collect their orders from the store.

-### Step 1: Update shipments to packed status
+### Step 1: Mark shipment-Ready for Pickup

-When an order is ready to be shipped, it is updated to the packed status.
-To do this,`updateShipment` service is invoked to change the status of the order.
+When store staff pick and pack the order items, the `updateShipment` service is triggered to update the order's shipment status to `packed`, indicating its readiness for pickup.

 ### Service details:
 ```